sinkinben/hpc-learning/note/gemm.md

 Now, the three matrices are accessed in row-oriented way.

-Let compare the "naive" method and "row-oriented" method.
-The result of simple test is as follows.
+Let's compare the "naive" method and "row-oriented" method via a simple test.

 ```text
 Name                AvgTime(ms)         AvgCycles